gbdev/virens/README.md

 Experimental Homebrew Hub frontend in Vue 3, consuming the new [HHub API](https://github.com/gbdev/homebrewhub/).

-Game player is powered by the [binjgb](https://github.com/binji/binjgb) emulator, running in the browser via WebAssembly.
+The game player is powered by the [binjgb](https://github.com/binji/binjgb) emulator, running in the browser via WebAssembly.

 ## Project setup